John Day-Snake RAC

 The Secretary of the Interior appoints citizens to staggered three-year terms on the Council, so one-third of the member terms expire yearly.
 Each spring, the BLM encourages Oregon residents to apply, or nominate others to apply, for open positions they would like to represent.

 Membership on the 15-member RAC is balanced to reflect the array of interests and users of Public Lands:

 - Five members represent commodity interests such as grazing permittees, commercial timber, energy and mining, developed recreation and/or off-highway vehicle groups, and transportation & rights-of-way.

 - Five members represent conservation interests such as environmental organizations, historic & cultural interests, conservation, and dispersed recreation.

 - Five members represent community interests such as elected officials, Indian Tribes, State resource agencies, academicians involved in natural sciences, and the public-at-large.

-The John Day-Snake RAC meets quarterly at various communities within the RAC's boundary.
+The John Day-Snake RAC meets quarterly at various communities within the RAC's boundary, generally for two days.
 The RAC schedules occasional field tours for specific projects or issues on their agenda.
 All RAC meetings are open to the public, and each meeting includes time for the public to present or comment on issues for RAC consideration.
 Among the issues regularly discussed are land management plans, including those related to the National Environmental Policy Act (NEPA), recreation fees, and land restoration associated with wildfires.